baltimoreheritage/tours/_posts/2015-12-05-wyman-park-dell-confederate-monuments.md

+---
+layout: post
+title: "Confederate Monuments in Wyman Park Dell"
+summary: "A walk around Wyman Park Dell and Charles Village to learn about ongoing review of Baltimore’s public Confederate monuments, the history behind these statues, and the complicated issue of public memory and public art."
+---

 # Overview

 _**Note**: These tour notes were prepared by Eli Pousson in November 2015 for a Baltimore Heritage tour and discussion program organized on December 5, 2015 in advance of a public meeting on December 15, 2015 by the Special Commission to Review Baltimore’s Public Confederate Monuments._